jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 c.
 Unity, Mate, Cinnamon
 16. When released in 2006, what was the main development goal of the LXDE desktop environment?
 c.
 Energy saving and extremely fast
-17. Which of these statements are true in regards to Linux desktop environments? (choose all that apply.
+17. Which of these statements are true in regards to Linux desktop environments? (choose all that apply).
 a.
 Desktop environments have a File Manager
 b.
 Desktop Environments have start or action buttons and task and notification bars
 c.
 Desktop environments have a changeable but consistent look-and-feel
 d.
 Desktop environments have system configuration tools and user applications built-in
 18. What is the default desktop environment for Fedora 22?
 (Name and versions.
 a.
 GNOME 3
 19. What is the name of the button on the upper left hand corner of the GNOME 3 desktop in Fedora 22 that you use to “launch applications?”
 a.
 Activities
 20. What is the name of the default Ubuntu desktop environment?
 GNOME3